makrai/notes/zarriess21-decoding-survey.md

 * local, global 1, global 2
   * evaluating systems beyond the quality of the top, single-best generation
-    * evaluation should also take into account the quality and the diversity of the n-best list, i.e., a set of generation candidates for a single input, local diversity
+    * evaluation should also take into account the quality and the diversity of the n-best list, ie, a set of generation candidates for a single input, local diversity
   * global diversity: a generation system should be able to produce different words and sentences for the same input